 When you take a cutting from a succulent, the cut top grows new roots, and little baby succulents appear all along the stem in place of the cutting.
 This is how many succulent growers propagate their plants! ❤️❤️

-Growing succulent babies is easy.
+Growing the succulent babies along the stem is also easy.

 ❤️Snip babies off the stem when they’re at least 1/2 to 1 inch across.